Welcome to RotoGuru's 2018 Market Madness Contest!

 To give you a chance at a "Mulligan", or to give late entrants a chance to try this out, I've enabled the program to allow new sets of picks to be stored - but only for entrants who do not already have an official set of picks included in the standings.
 If you failed to get your picks in on time, or if you set up a late registration, you can still store a new set of picks.
 These late entries will not be listed in the official contest standings, but you can still track their progress using the "My Score" link at the left.
 This at least allows you to let the system do the scorekeeping for you.

-There are 8 teams involved in first round games on Tuesday and Wednesday Those games do not factor in the scoring, and the units will reflect only the subsequent results for the winners of those four games.
-For example, if Providence wins its game against USC, then that unit’s subsequent results will be included in the Big East basket.
-If USC wins, then that unit’s subsequent results will be included in the Pac 12 basket.
+There are 8 teams involved in first round games on Tuesday and Wednesday.
+Those games do not factor in the scoring, and the units will reflect only the subsequent results for the winners of those four games.
+For example, if Arizona State wins its game against Syracuse, then that unit’s subsequent results will be included in the Pac 12 basket.
+If Syracuse wins, then that unit’s subsequent results will be included in the ACC basket.
 However, the initial prices for these conference baskets will not change, regardless of the outcomes of those games.

 Once again this year, you may use the scoring simulator to process your picks for you.
 At the bottom of the simulator scoring page, you will have the option to save an optimal set of picks based upon your tournament scenario.
 If you don’t want to figure out the scoring ramifications, you can simply fill out a standard contest bracket, click twice, and you will immediately process an entry configured to benefit from your crystal ball.
 If that set of picks is a valid entry, it will automatically be saved as well.
 If it is not a valid entry, you will be given an opportunity to fix it before saving.

-(Note: prior to the opening round games for Prov/USC and KState/WakeF, the simulator will treat the related conference baskets as representing both of the leagues.
-For example, the earnings for Prov/USC game will be applied to both the Big East and Pac 12 basket.
+(Note: prior to the opening round games for St. Bon/UCLA and ASU/SYR, the simulator will treat the related conference baskets as representing both of the leagues.
+For example, the earnings for ASU/SYR game will be applied to both the ACC and Pac 12 basket.
 That’s obviously incorrect, but it’s too difficult to program around for such little benefit – so deal with it!)

 Please report any apparent errors, discrepancies, anomalies, or things that need fixin’.